Let’s say it clear: you will hardly find a medical specialist who does not recommend Kefir consumption during pregnancy.

 Shorter secondary fermentation is advised because both alcohol content and acidity levels of kefir increase during this stage, which may not be beneficial for pregnant women.

-As we already said before, excessive use of milk Kefir could lead to diarrhea, resulting in the mother’s body dehydration that may be unsafe for the baby.
+As we already said before, excessive use of milk Kefir could lead to diarrhea, resulting in the mother’s body dehydration which may be unsafe for the baby.

 In general, mothers-to-be should always consider consuming fermented foods containing live microorganisms with the appropriate precautions.